ebingrav/avwiki/Main_Page.md

 href="Requests" title="wikilink">Requests</a> for ideas about what to add and <a href="Contributing" title="wikilink">Contributing</a> for
 information about how to add it.
-To keep this website neat, organized and useful, we encourage use of our <a href=":Category:_Templates" title="wikilink">Templates</a>.</li>
+To keep this website neat, organized and useful, we encourage use of our <a href=":Category:_Templates.md" title="wikilink">Templates</a>.</li>
 </ul>
 <ul>